 Technical knowledge outside SQL Server: My best language outside SQL Server is Perl.
 Recently, I'm trying to pick up Powershell and Python, and I can write C# and C++ left-handedly.
 Since I have worked extensively with system development also without databases, I feel that I can contribute to discussions about system design in general, even if my knowledge of .NET in general is shallow.

 Geography: As I live in Stockholm, this is where I expect to have most of my clients.
 But I like travelling, and I don't mind working with customers elsewhere.

 Availability: The problem with being a one-man band, is that there is a short distance between having too much work and having too little.
-For 2021 I expect to be engaged with one client for about 80 %.
-If you want me for some mentoring or performance-tuning job, I may be able to find the time, so you are welcome to get in touch.
+Currently I am engaged with one client for about 80 %.
+If you want to engage me for a shorter mentoring or performance-tuning job, I wil try to find the time.
+Please get in touch.

 Tieto, a major Finnish-Swedish IT corporation acquired Abaris, the company where I had worked for in eleven years, in the beginning of 2007.
 Abaris itself was a small company.
 We were 25 when I joined in 1996 and we peaked at 120 in 2001.
 At the time Tieto acquired the company we were around 85 persons in Stockholm, Gävle, Helsinki and Oslo.